Inserting a gastric balloon

 Regular exercise should help you to return to normal activities as soon as possible.
 You should be able to start exercising again after a week.
 Before you start exercising, ask the healthcare team or your GP for advice.

 On average, people who have a gastric balloon lose over one third of their excess body weight (the difference between their weight before the operation and their healthy weight).

 Your doctor will need to remove the balloon after 6 to 9 months.
 This involves another endoscopy.

-Inserting a gastric balloon may help you achieve long-term weight loss if a simple approach involving eating less, improving your diet and doing more exercise does not work.
+Inserting a gastric balloon is usually a safe and effective way of helping you achieve long-term weight loss if a simple approach involving eating less, improving your diet and doing more exercise does not work.

 For more on how this information was prepared, click here.